How We Look for Neuroblastoma Spread

-We combine information about the stage of your child’s neuroblastoma with genetic information about the tumor and the type of neuroblastoma cells involved.
-This helps us determine if your child’s condition is low risk, intermediate risk, or high risk, and then formulate a treatment plan.
+Once we know the stage of your child’s cancer, we combine that information with the results of genetic testing of the tumor and type of neuroblastoma cells to determine if the cancer is low risk, intermediate risk, or high risk.

-- Low-risk neuroblastoma usually involves infants and children who have very small tumors that can easily be removed through surgery.
+- Low-risk neuroblastoma is most common in infants and children with very small tumors that can easily be removed through surgery.

-- Intermediate-risk disease is typically diagnosed in children who have larger tumors that haven’t spread to other parts of the body, or children younger than 18 months old whose tumors have spread.
+- Intermediate-risk neuroblastoma is usually found in children with larger tumors that haven’t spread to other parts of the body or children younger than 18 months whose tumors have spread.

-- High-risk neuroblastoma includes disease that has spread and is diagnosed after 18 months of age, as well as patients with tumors found to contain the genetic characteristic known as MYCN amplification (regardless of age or whether the disease has spread).
+- High-risk neuroblastoma includes disease that has spread and is diagnosed after 18 months of age, as well as neuroblastoma in people with tumors containing a genetic feature known as MYCN amplification (regardless of age or disease spread).